 Zagreb at night: views and craft beer bars

-Zagreb at night is stunning.
+Zagreb at night is stunning and one of the main reasons I think it could really take off as the latest trendy city break (sorry, Porto).
 I think I preferred it in the twilight than in the strong sunlight of daytime.
 For the best view as the sun goes down, obviously the top of the funicular is the place to be.

 Like many cities in mainland Europe, bars in Zagreb can be smoky.
 For some reason, it stood out much more than normal and a few places we had to walk out of before we’d even ordered a drink.
 We’re so used to the smoking ban in the UK that it’s now really noticeable abroad.
 The extra smokiness was pretty much the only thing we didn’t like about Zagreb and I have no idea why it was so much more prominent than other places.

 We did manage to find some excellent smoke-free bars and bars that were quiet enough to sit away from the smokers.
 Our trip to the Garden Brewery, mentioned above, was our main ‘night out’ so we didn’t do too much boozing the other nights, but here are a few city centre bars we really liked: